slaviana88/Create-Containers/README.md

 # Create Containers System

-Django application, that communicates with API's Kyup to create new containers.
+Django application, that communicates with Kuyp's API to create new containers.

 Each customer adds the name and SSH Key in the following form: